Ordering a custom product can seem overwhelming, we know; but don't worry, we are here to help.

 We utilize two different styles of buckles on our collars depending upon buckle size and/or neck size:

-You may select either a leather or a metal strapkeeper for your collar (or forego a strapkeeper entirely for certain widths).
+You may select either a leather or a metal strapkeeper for your collar.
 This part is pretty self-explanatory and based on personal aesthetic preference.
 Cat Collars or any collar tapered to 1/2-inch at the buckle will not have strapkeepers.

 When designing your collar, the option is present for collars edges to be beveled and burnished or painted.
 Both of these options will help to seal the cut edges of the leather and helps it retain its natural oils and also creates a waterproof barrier so the leather won’t absorb moisture.